 All credits earned in SSU's undergraduate business certificates are internally transferable to SSU's Bachelor of Business Administration (BBA) program.
+Transfer credit is not automatic and the student will need to petition for it in order to be valid for the new program.
+The new program record will reflect a letter grade of "T" for any internal transfer credit earned.

 In addition, all credits earned as "elective courses" in SSU's undergraduate Certificate in Film and Media Studies are internally transferable to SSU's graduate Certificate in Advanced Film and Media Studies program.
-All grades and GPA points will carry over to the new program, subject to all Catalog policies.